winf-hsos/AI4Teaching/README.md

 ## Tools and how to use them

-### ChatGPT
+### ChatGPT Clone

-To use the copy of ChatGPT you can run the following code:
+To use the clone of ChatGPT you can run the following code:

 ```python
 from ai4teaching import ChatGPTAssistant